Felix Wellschmied

 joint with Rüdiger Bachmann, Christian Bayer, and Heiko Stüber.
 Revision requested by the Review of Economic Studies

-When employers face a trade-off between being large and paying low wages---and in this sense have monopsony power--- some productive employers decide to acquire few customers, forgo sales, and remain small.
+When employers face a trade-off between being large and paying low wages-and in this sense have monopsony power-some productive employers decide against building large business networks, forgo sales, and remain small.
 These decisions have adverse consequences for aggregate labor productivity.
-Using high-quality administrative data from Germany, we document that East German plants (compared to West German ones) face steeper size-wage curves, invest less into marketing, remain smaller, and are less productive.
-A model with labor market monopsony, product market power, and customer acquisition matching these features of the data predicts ten percent lower aggregate labor productivity in East Germany.
+Using high-quality administrative data from Germany, we document that East German plants (compared to West German ones) face steeper size-wage curves, invest less in their business networks, remain smaller, and are less productive.
+A model with labor market monopsony, product market power, and business network investments matching these features of the data predicts a ten percent lower aggregate labor productivity in East Germany.

 Public-Sector Employment over the Life-Cycle [download]